XinyuHua/xinyuhua.github.io/index.md

 # About

-I am a last year Ph.D. candidate at Northeastern University working with [Lu Wang][lu_hp].
-My research focuses are natural language inference, argumentative text understanding and generation.
+I am a research scientist at Bloomberg AI.
+Previously, I was a PhD student at Northeastern University working with [Lu Wang][lu_hp].
+During my PhD, my research focuses are text generation and argument mining.
 My CV can be downloaded [here][cv].

 I received my B.Eng. in Computer Science from Shanghai Jiao Tong University, where I was supervised by [Kenny Q. Zhu](http://www.cs.sjtu.edu.cn/~kzhu/). <br>

 # News

+- **2021-06-07**: I have started working at Bloomberg AI in New York.
-- **2021-05-24**: I passed my dissertation defense!
+- **2021-05-24**: I passed my PhD dissertation defense!
 - **2021-05-07**: one paper accepted at ACL 2021
-- **2021-03**: I will join Bloomberg AI in June 2021.

 #### Past